danceswithme/nba_analysis/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-A small list of the wonderful resources that aided in this project include MongoDB, basketball-reference.com, taxfoundation.org, REAP Project, open-meteo.com for historical weather API
+A small list of the wonderful resources that aided in this project include MongoDB, basketball-reference.com, taxfoundation.org, REAP Project, open-meteo.com for historical weather API.